PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Overman/README.md

 If the Overman dies, mark them **Crumbling**.

 During that night, wake the Overman, point at a good player per night.
 Put the Overman to sleep.

+### Examples
+> The Overman dies on day 1.
+That night they learn the Storeman,

+> On the 3rd day the Skinwalker chooses Aurora and good and the Overman dies, The Overman learns the Skinwalker, the Spotter and Moonshiner.